 Restaurants and Catering

 Registration of premises used for a food business (including market stalls, delivery vehicles and other movable structures) is required by law.
-See food hygiene for more details.
+See our food hygiene page for more details.

 A public register is available at the Environmental Health offices of all shops that are currently registered with us for Sunday trading.